every ubuntu wallpaper

 Ubuntu 18.10 ‘Cosmic Cuttlefish’

-With Ubuntu 18.10 the wallpaper re-introduced a darker purple and orange gradient but continued to construct its central mascot motif from circles.
+The Ubuntu 18.10 wallpaper re-introduced a darker purple and orange gradient and continued to construct its central mascot motif using (mostly) circles.
+Cosmic?
+Rather.

 Ubuntu 19.04 ‘Disco Dingo’

-Atop a deeper purple background, the Ubuntu 19.04 wallpaper depicted a diligently designed dingo donning headphones.
-What do you think he’s listening to?
-GNU-metal? 😉
+The Ubuntu 19.04 wallpaper depicted a diligently designed dingo donning headphones atop a deep purple gradient.
+What do you think he’s listening to, GNU-metal?
+Notable, this was the first wallpaper since 2005 to include the Ubuntu logo on it.

 Ubuntu 19.10 ‘Eoan Ermine’